bitcoinfacts/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

         2. Verify the integrity of the SETUP 1 BOOT USB (i.e. no errors or malware infection):
             1. On your desktop, right-click the corresponding USB drive icon in your dock and select Eject from the pop-up menu.
-            2. Remove the USB drive from the USB slot and immediately
+            1. Remove the USB drive from the USB slot and immediately re-insert it.
-            <a href="#" class="popovers" data-toggle="popover" data-placement="top" title=""
-            data-content="

                 Technical details: In order to avoid detection, it's conceivable that malware might wait until a USB drive is in the process of being ejected (and all integrity checks presumably completed) before infecting the USB.
 Ejecting and re-inserting the USB before integrity checking is a simple workaround to defend against this.
-            ">re-insert it</a>.
-            3. Wait 10 seconds for the operating system to recognize the USB.
+            1. Wait 10 seconds for the operating system to recognize the USB.
-            4.
+            1.
                 ```
                 $ cd $HOME/Downloads
                 ```
-            5.
+            1.
                 <pre>
                 $ sudo cmp -n `stat -c '%s' ubuntu-21.10-desktop-amd64.iso` ubuntu-21.10-desktop-amd64.iso <span class="primary">USB-device-identifier-here</span></pre>
-            6. If prompted for a password, enter the computer's root password.
+            1. If prompted for a password, enter the computer's root password.
-            7. Wait a few minutes for the verification process to complete.
+            1. Wait a few minutes for the verification process to complete.
-            8. If all goes well, the command will output no data, returning to your usual terminal prompt.
+            1. If all goes well, the command will output no data, returning to your usual terminal prompt.
-            9. If there is an issue, you'll see a message like:
+            1. If there is an issue, you'll see a message like:
                 ```
                 ubuntu-21.10-desktop-amd64.iso /dev/sda differ:
                 byte 1, line 1